modin-project/modin/docs/getting_started/using_modin/using_modin_cluster.rst

    ray submit modin-cluster.yaml exercise_5.py

-To download or upload files to the cluster head node, use `ray rsync_down` or `ray rsync_up`.
+To download or upload files to the cluster head node, use ``ray rsync_down`` or ``ray rsync_up``.
-It may help you if you want to use some other Python modules that should be available to execute your own script or download a result file after executing the script.
+It may help if you want to use some other Python modules that should be available to execute your own script or download a result file after executing the script.

 .. code-block:: bash